GuildCrafts/web-development-js/_goals/232-Trossello_Snapshot-Members_and_Teams_Epic.md

 This animation (from the Trello site) shows the basic workflow of adding a member to a board:

 ![file-sxaw6sxkpe](https://cloud.githubusercontent.com/assets/709100/24219290/988ba072-0f1c-11e7-9c49-f84c80e16636.gif)

+Note how typing auto-updates the search results of Trello users.

 Here are some static mockups of the same workflow: